 That’s the initial suspense of your story.
 This suspense will run throughout your entire book.
 Sometimes it’s called the “plot engine,” because it’s what keeps the reader reading.
 Without it, no one will finish reading your book.

 There’s a second kind of suspense, and this is called “scene suspense.”
 It’s suspense that is created and resolved within a single scene of your book.

-- Two character in love are very close to each other, and by the end of the scene, they kiss.
+- Two characters in love are very close to each other, and by the end of the scene, they kiss.

 - Two people are fighting over a gun, and in the end, someone is shot.

 You would think that readers would hate an author who delayed giving them what they want.
 In our culture of instant gratification, how can an author get away with constantly delaying the resolution of a plot?

 But as it turns out, all readers want is that feeling of not knowing.
 Of anticipation.
 And the longer you make them wait for it, the more powerful the story will be when it finally resolves.